 Thermal Efficiency vs Fuel Efficiency

 If we’re looking at thermal efficiency, we find the average road car is even worse than the previous generation of Formula 1 cars.
-The average road car has a thermal efficiency of just 20%, significantly less than the 50% or so of modern Formula 1 cars.
+The average road car has a thermal efficiency of just 20%, significantly less than the 54-56% of modern Formula 1 cars.
 Thermal efficiency is basically a measure of how much power the engine can put out for a given amount of energy put into it.

 Are F1 Engines The Most Efficient?

-Will F1 Engines Become More Efficient?
+Will F1 Engines Become More Efficient In 2026?

 The next set of engine regulations are coming into place in 2026 and will aim to make the current generation of F1 engines even more efficient.
 The cars will be more reliant on the hybrid systems, with the hybrid components providing even more of the overall power of the car.
 The efficiency of the engines will therefore likely grow even higher when these engines are brought into place.

 In addition to the increase in hybrid power in 2026, teams will also need to use 100% renewable fuels in their cars.
 Formula 1 cars are currently using E10 fuel, which means that 90% of the fuel mix comes from fossil fuels and the other 10% is ethanol.